 Please note that once the documents are prepared your attorneys cannot act on them immediately.
 In order for your attorneys to act under the document they will need to be registered with the Office of the Public Guardian which charges a £82 registration fee per document.

-Just like our Wills service you will be entitled to a free half hour consultation where we will give you advice regarding the Lasting Powers of Attorney and clarify any queries which you may have.
+Just like our Wills service we offer a consultation where we will give you advice regarding the Lasting Powers of Attorney and clarify any queries which you may have.
 We will then prepare the relevant documentation and send you a draft through the post.
 Once you are happy with the document you can then either come back to our offices to sign it or we can send it to you in the post.

 As part of the Lasting Power of Attorney process a Certificate Provider will need to sign the document.
 This person signs the document to certify that you have the requisite mental capacity to prepare the document and that you understand what the document does.
 Our solicitors are happy to act as your Certificate Provider.
 Once you sign the Lasting Power of Attorney the Certificate Provider will then need to sign the document.
 After their signature, the document can then be sent to the attorneys and replacement attorneys for their signature.

 If you choose to register the document, further documentation will be prepared for your signature.
 We will then send the document to the Office of the Public Guardian for registration.
 Once registered we can send you certified copies in the post so your attorneys can start to look after your affairs immediately and store the registered document or we can place the document in our safe until the attorneys need to use it.
 Storage of the Lasting Power of Attorney(s) is free of charge.